idanaharoni/daic_poc/README.md

 DAIC is envisioned as an open source and distributed system, giving companies the choice of privacy and control levels by enabling them to either use it as a SaaS service offered by third parties for ease of use, or to set up their own infrastructure.

+Contributions to the concept are welcome, please reach out to the author (LinkedIn https://www.linkedin.com/in/iaharoni/)

 ## How It Works

 Each company implementing DAIC chooses which server to host the certified account information in.
 This is done by setting up a TXT DNS record on their domain.